Finance Minister Nirmala Sitharaman tabled Economic Survey 2019-2020 in both the houses of Parliament.

 What makes the Economic Survey 2020 special?

-Krishnamurthy V. Subramanian, the Chief Economic Adviser of Ministry of Finance has done a commendable job in producing a thought-provoking masterpiece on ‘ethical wealth creation‘, particularly at this crucial time when India is facing a major economic slowdown.
+Krishnamurthy V. Subramanian, the Chief Economic Adviser of the Ministry of Finance has done a commendable job in producing a thought-provoking masterpiece on ‘ethical wealth creation‘, particularly at this crucial time when India is facing a major economic slowdown.

-The survey said for India to achieve a five trillion US dollar economy depends on promoting pro-business policies, strengthening the invisible hand of the market and ease of doing business.
+The survey said for India to achieve a five trillion US dollar economy depends on promoting pro-business policies, strengthening the invisible hand of the market, and ease of doing business.

 The Economic Survey 2019-20 has given the emphasis on entrepreneurship and wealth creation at the grassroots.
 This message is reflected in Budget 2020 as well.